Modern Greek grammar: έχω

 There is also a perfect, which is expressed with an inflected form of the auxiliary verb έχω ('have').
-It occurs both as a past perfect (pluperfect) and as a present perfect.
+It occurs as a past perfect (pluperfect), present perfect, future perfect, and conditional perfect, formed by conjugating έχω in the imperfect, present, future and conditional forms respectively, followed by the aparemphato as described below.

 Non-finite forms

 Modern Greek verbs additionally have three non-finite forms.

 There is a form traditionally called "απαρέμφατο" (i.e. 'infinitive', literally the 'invariant form'), which is historically derived from the perfective (aorist) infinitive, but has today lost all syntactical functions typically associated with that category.
 It is used only to form the periphrastic perfect and pluperfect, and is always formally identical to the 3rd person singular of the perfective non-past.